-Want a fun way to let someone know how much you appreciate them?
+This DIY kindness jar craft is such a fun way to let someone know how much they’re appreciated!

 Consider making a kindness jar filled with positive compliments and kind words they can keep and read over and over again!
 This DIY craft is such a powerful and thoughtful boost of positivity for anyone to enjoy – and sometimes kind words can be a priceless gift we can all use.

-This can be a creative group activity.
+This DIY kindness jar craft can be a creative group activity.
 In fact, we made these at our Hip2Save team retreat as a team-building craft.
 All of us filled messages of encouragement and compliments for each team member.

 This can also be done on an individual basis instead and would be a thoughtful gift for Mother’s Day, Father’s Day, or for your kids/grandkids on their birthday.

 Check out these awesome jars from Dollar Tree!